TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 -- Diagram

-As can be seen in the above diagram, one can run Kubernetes in environments ranging from Hyperscale clouds, small clouds, on-premise datacenters right up to edge computing.
+As can be seen in the above diagram, one can run Kubernetes in environments ranging from hyperscale clouds, small clouds, on-premise datacenters right up to edge computing.

 Focusing on the type of workloads, Kubernetes can do a lot.
 But there are types of workload Kubernetes might not be particular suited for.
 On the monolith side one could think of (legacy) mainframes.
-Or VM-based applications that are hard to containerise.
+Or VM-based applications that are hard to containerize.

 On the hyperscale clouds, there is a plethora of managed services, including databases, memory stores, messaging components and services focused on AI/ML and Big Data.
 For those you _can_ run cloud-native cloud-agnostic alternatives within Kubernetes.
 But it requires more up-front effort and the potential gain will differ per situation.

 Then on the far end of micro, big clouds offer Function-as-a-Service, typically well-integrated with components like an API Gateway and building blocks for event-driven architectures.
-One could decide to run those in Kubernetes, for example using [Knative](https://knative.dev/).
+One could decide to run those in Kubernetes, for example, using [Knative](https://knative.dev/).
 But it requires setting and supporting those components first, whereas cloud in that regard is easier to get into and usually offers scale-to-zero as a distinguishing feature.

-Focusing on specific services offered by the big clouds, there are definitely services big clouds excel at.
-On the other hand, if putting in the effort, there is a lot Kubernetes _can_ do, while providing its users a standardised way-of-working (roughly: Put YAML in cluster), and platform teams a unified way to support engineering teams (roughly: Help come up with proper YAML and help put YAML in cluster).
+Focusing on specific services offered by the big clouds, there are many services big clouds excel at: Easy to get into and little to no operational burden.
+On the other hand, if putting in the effort, there is a lot Kubernetes _can_ do, while providing its users a standardized way-of-working (roughly: Put YAML in cluster), and platform teams a unified way to support engineering teams (roughly: Help come up with proper YAML and help put YAML in cluster).

-More on that standardisation later.
+More on that standardization later.

+## Why and how

+As an organization, it is important to have a good understanding of why a (technical) strategy is chosen and what the expectations are.

+As the title of this blog post suggests, it's good to have a clear answer to the question "Why are we using Kubernetes?".
+But perhaps even better would be if "Kubernetes" is the logical answer to various challenges faced by an organization.
+For example:

+* How can we effectively run numerous containerized workloads?
+* How can we allow a team of cloud specialists to empower many engineering teams by providing golden paths and guardrails?
+* How can we run applications at the edge, preferably in a way that aligns with the software delivery process we already have?
+* How can we allow engineering teams to deploy applications in our on-premise datacenter?
+* How can we standardize our way-of-working, while providing flexibility where it matters for us?
+* How can we ensure the know-how and tooling we invest in, are as widely applicable as possible?

+## Focus: Not everywhere at once